Experiencing economic stress? You are not alone in worrying about money.

 Consulting your counselor can also help you to deal with your economic stress directly.

 - They may ask you to identify specific solutions you alone can provide.

-- They will guide you in planning to confront your economic stress.
+- They will guide you in planning to confront your stress.
 Even if it causes short-term emphasis, doing this can reduce tension in the long run.

 - Your counselor may help you gather information, explore options, and seek out professional help if necessary.
 What you can do is review this plan regularly and update it with any developments.

 As previously mentioned, financial constraints and economic stress can cause unhealthy coping mechanisms.
 Your counselor can teach you alternative ways to respond to your strain.
 They may refer you to management classes or determine what hobbies you have.

 Your counselor may also recommend simple exercises such as journaling, group discussions, or even exercising.
 They may also advise you to seek the company of your loved ones.
 The key here is to engage in positive thinking about money and financial issues.